Alcohol Use Disorder (AUD): Causes, Symptoms & Treatment

-Alcohol addiction, also called alcohol use disorder (AUD) or alcoholism, is a chronic relapsing brain disease that occurs when a person abuses alcohol or their body becomes dependent on alcohol.
-Despite the negative effects of drinking too much alcohol, someone with alcohol use disorder continues to drink.
+Alcohol use disorder (AUD), commonly known as alcoholism or alcohol addiction, is a chronic relapsing brain disease.
+It occurs when a person abuses alcohol or their body becomes dependent on alcohol.
+Someone with AUD continues to drink despite the negative effects.

 According to the CDC, there are three traits of alcohol use disorder:

 Over 3 million people use BetterHelp.
 Their services are:

 - Affordable and convenient

 Answer a few questions to get started

 Drinking too much or too often are the most obvious signs of alcohol use disorder.
 Additionally, there might be other indications that a problem with alcohol is developing.

 Addiction specialists use the DSM-5 to diagnose AUD.
 The following questions can be used to diagnose AUD.

 In the past 12 months have you: